-Integrating sustainable urban drainage, resource-based sanitation, biogas and food security
+PROJECT: Integrating sustainable urban drainage, resource-based sanitation, biogas and food security

 Project Reference: AAGL-0009A

-This project, funded by the CDKN Innovation Fund, aims to create a thought-provoking platform to explore and support cross-sectoral climate compatible development strategies and plans for Vientiane, Lao PDR.
+This project, funded by the CDKN Innovation Fund, aimed to create a thought-provoking platform to explore and support cross-sectoral climate compatible development strategies and plans for Vientiane, Lao PDR.
 Vientiane is at a juncture in deciding how it will deal with the serious impacts of its drainage water within the city and on it receiving aquatic ecosystems.
 Although policymakers and practitioners acknowledge the sustainability of a multi-goal strategy, their perception of the complexity of overlapping mandates prevents a shift from a comfortable approach of providing their own solutions for their own specific areas of responsibility, to a multi-goal strategy for climate compatible development.

 The outputs of this project include: